padrinobook/padrinobook/01-introduction.md

     $ rbenv install 1.9.2-p290

-This command will take a couple of minutes (why you will ask, you have perform the steps of the next chapter ), so its best to grab a Raider, which is now know as [twix](http://en.wikipedia.org/wiki/Twix "Twix").
+This command will take a couple of minutes (why you will ask, you have perform the steps of the next chapter), so it's best to grab a Raider, which is now know as [twix](http://en.wikipedia.org/wiki/Twix "Twix").
 After everything runs fine, you have to run
 `rbenv rehash` to rebuild the internal rbenv libraries.
 The last step is to made Ruby 1.9.2-p290 available on your whole machine: